RADAR-base/fcmxmppserverv2/README.md

 #Important Info

 This repository is an extended version of [FCM XMPP Connection Server 2](https://github.com/carlosCharz/fcmxmppserverv2) (its fork) which adds support for scheduling notifications for clients which send the details of the notifications to be scheduled via a FCM upstream message.
-The corresponding android client is located at [FCM Test Android Client](https://github.com/yatharthranjan/FCMTest)
+The corresponding android client is located at [FCM Test Android Client](https://github.com/yatharthranjan/FCMTest) and the cordova client is located at [Cordova client](https://github.com/yatharthranjan/cordova-notification-test) which uses this [fcm plugin](https://github.com/yatharthranjan/cordova-plugin-fcm)
-The following chnages have been introduced -
+The following changes have been introduced -

 1. The maven build has been converted to a gradle build and several improvements to the build process.
 2. Added a command line parser for arguments and also looks in environment variables for these values.